asymetrixs/Aspire.For.MailKit/README.md

 builder.AddMailKitClient("SmtpServer");
 ```

-Then inject the `MailKitClientFactory` like so into your controller or service:
+Then inject the `MailKitClientFactory` like so into your controller or service.
+The factory will create an `SmtpClient`
+instance that already authenticated to the server if the server supports authentication and if the username is not empty.
+Make sure that you **dispose** the `SmtpClient` instance properly by using `using` or by calling `.Dispose()` on the instance.

 ```csharp
 app.MapPost("/subscribe",